220118-UTA-JAVA-GCP-EM/NotesAndDemos/Week2/sql.md

 Every table will have a primary key:

--   A unqiue identifier for each entry in the database
+-   A unique identifier for each entry in the database
 -   Each row will have only one primary key, but a primary key can consist of multiple columns (composite key)

 ## DBMS and RDBMS